 Know MoreIntervention Management Unit (IMU) consists of a 3-5 day stay at CHRC for people who are at high risk for lapse/relapse and would like a safe place to focus on remaining clean and sober.
 Many people f

-Know MoreSeptember 2023 marks the 14th observance of Recovery Month in the Cayman Islands.
+Learn MoreSeptember 2023 marks the 14th observance of Recovery Month in the Cayman Islands.
 Recovery Month serves as an opportunity to increase the collaborative efforts amongst mental health service provide...

 Learn MoreThe Department of Counselling Services (DCS) has made operational changes in response to the confirmation of the COVID-19 in Cayman.